satvikshukla/curatorial-docs/README.md

 Note: In the last step, you might need root priviliges to run the command.
 If so, run `sudo docker-compose.yml`.

-- If successful, you should see `INFO: Accepting connections at http://localhost:5000` in your terminal.
+- If successful, you should see the downloads that were going on have finished and new services have started in your terminal with either of `frontend`, `backend`, or `database` showing up towards the left side of the terminal.
+To try out the tool, go to `http://localhost:5000`.
 This implies the process was successfull, open the url in browser to use the tool.
 - To stop the cool, go back to the terminal and press `ctrl + c`.